Fast Facts

 Facilities

 The Gregg Museum is located at 1903 Hillsborough Street at the northern tip of Pullen Park, directly across Pullen Road from the College of Design, Holladay Hall, and the Memorial Belltower.
 Surrounding the galleries and administration buildings are several acres of landscaped gardens and lawns suitable for picnics or recreation.
-The museum maintains an offsite facility for storing a portion of the permanent collection in Apex, NC. as well as housing a portion of the collection in its recently completed museum facility, located at 1903 Hillsborough Street, Raleigh NC 27607.
+The museum maintains an offsite facility forsotrage of additional collections items and museum materials.

 Activities

-- Exhibitions – The museum mounts several rotating exhibitions in its four gallery spaces each year, so that something new will be on view with nearly every visit.
+• Exhibitions – The museum mounts several rotating exhibitions in its gallery spaces each year, so that something new will be on view with nearly every visit.
 The museum also offers online virtual tours through this website.

 Director